saraswathy-c/Web_Scraping_PowerBI/README.md

 ## Overview
 This project uses the web scraping technique to read data regarding gold prices and creates visualizations in Microsoft Power BI, to analyse the price of Gold.

+Web scraping is an automatic method to obtain large amounts of data from websites.
+Most of this data is unstructured data in an HTML format, which is then converted into structured data in a spreadsheet or a database so that it can be used in various applications.
+Web Scrapers can extract all the data on particular sites or the specific data that a user wants.

 ## Objective
 To demonstrate web scraping feature in Microsoft Power BI and how this can be useul in real-world problem-solving tasks.